 As a result, it’s important to be wary of any timeshare cancellation company, regardless of how appealing the option may seem.
 If you don’t want to pay your annual maintenance fee, your best bet is to get in contact with the timeshare company in charge of your unit or selling your timeshare.

 Learn more: Timeshare Exit Scams All Owners Need to Know

 What If I Can’t Pay Them?

 If you do not make payments on your maintenance fees, you could hurt your credit.
 Timeshare contracts outline the necessity of paying maintenance fees when you sign, so it’s important that you do so.
 Regardless if you use your timeshare or not, your fees need to be paid.
-For the years you don’t use your timeshare, you have the option of renting it out.
-If you find you don’t want to use your timeshare at all anymore, you may be able to sell it to a new owner who is looking for their very own timeshare.
+That responsibility is just part of being a timeshare owner.
+After all, the resort and your unit will still need regular upkeep.

 What Should I Do When I’m Not Using My Timeshare?